 I am an enamelist and studio goldsmith.
 Inspired by color, light, texture and pattern in the natural world around me, I combine enamel processes like cloisonné, basse taille, champlevé and painting enamel.
 Each work is set using an array of goldsmithing techniques.
 These processes include fabrication, forging, carving, etching and gem setting.

 Typically starting with a sketch, each design begins with a color palette in mind.
-Beth continues to explore various techniques in enamel.
+I continue to explore various techniques in enamel.
 My current study is transparent enamel overlaying hand engraved fine silver.
 Layers of enamel fill cells created with wire.
 Each layer is fired in a kiln at1450 degrees.
 This technique is known as cloisonné.
 Playing with textured patinated copper and coloring it with paint and pencil for a looser more painterly approach is another technique I use.
-Each piece, whether enamel or mixed media, is then set in a hand fabricated setting. deVitry uses recycled metal and ethically sourced gems in her work.
+Each piece, whether enamel or mixed media, is then set in a hand fabricated setting.
+All materials are recycled metal and ethically sourced gems.

-Beth deVitry studied sculpture and painting at Maryland Institute College of Art.
-After graduating with a BFA, she studied with a German trained goldsmith.
-After 25 years as a custom jewelry designer/creator, her early roots as a painter and sculptor can still be seen.
+I studied sculpture and painting at Maryland Institute College of Art.
+After graduating with a BFA, I apprenticed with a German trained goldsmith.
+After 25 years as a custom jewelry designer/creator, my early roots as a painter and sculptor can still be seen.
 I have studied all over the US taking workshops with various artists.
 I now work in my studio creating my own designs.